oracle/oracle-db-appdev-monitoring/README.md

 - `VAULT_ID` should be set to the OCID of the OCI vault that you wish to use
 - `VAULT_SECRET_NAME` should be set to the name of the secret in the OCI vault which contains the database password

+Note that the process must be running under a user that has the OCI CLI installed and configured correctly to access the desired tenancy and region.

 ## Custom metrics